Brothers to the Rescue: Roque and Wasp Network

 One of the group's pilots, Cuban Juan Pablo Roque, a former major in the Cuban air force, unexpectedly left on February 23, 1996, the day before the two planes were shot down, and turned up in Havana, where he condemned the group.
 Roque had left Cuba four years earlier and was recruited by the Brothers shortly afterward, flying several missions.

 Despite being dismissed as a Cuban agent by US officials, Roque denied working for the Cuban government and claimed to have returned home after being disillusioned with the Brothers.
 He claimed that they had plans to carry out attacks on military bases in Cuba and to disrupt its defense communications.

 Roque appeared on Cuban television on February 26, 1996, where he denounced the Brothers as an illegal and anti-Cuban organization the fundamental purpose of which is to provoke incidents that aggravated relations between Cuba and United States.
 In an interview with the International Civil Aviation Organization (ICAO), he stated that the group had planned to introduce anti-personnel weapons into Cuba and blow up high tension pylons to interrupt the energy supply.

 While in Miami, Roque had contacts with and was paid by the FBI.
 His claims brought questions about the role of agencies such as the FBI and CIA in the activities of the exile community.
 However, White House spokesperson David Johnson said that "there does not exist, nor has there existed, any tie between the North American intelligence services and Hermanos al Rescate", adding that the organization is "not a front" for those services, nor is it financed by them.
-José Basulto agrees with US officials that Roque was a Cuban spy who, along with the Wasp Network, infiltrated the Brothers.
+The organisation's leader José Basulto testified in a 2001 court case that he had been a CIA operative in the 1960s and had conducted CIA operations against the Cuban government, but denied that his activities since the 1960s had been linked with the CIA.
+He agreed with US officials that Roque was a Cuban spy who, along with the Wasp Network, infiltrated the Brothers.

 Rene Gonzalez, another Wasp Network spy, also infiltrated Brothers to the Rescue and regularly sabotaged aircraft and reported on its activities until his subsequent arrest.